bot190/puppet-nut/README.md

 Released under the terms of Apache 2 License.

 This module depends on R.I.Pienaar's concat module (https://github.com/ripienaar/puppet-concat).

-This module requires functions provided by the Example42 Puppi module (you need it even if you don't use and install Puppi)

-For detailed info about the logic and usage patterns of Example42 modules check the DOCS directory on Example42 main modules set.

 ## USAGE - Basic management